Online Compiler logoOnline Compiler

 JavaScript Tutorial

-JavaScript is one of the three core technologies of the web.
-Almost every modern website uses it, and it is the foundation for frontend, backend, and full-stack development.
+JavaScript is one of the three core technologies of the web alongside HTML and CSS.

 Why JavaScript Is Important in Modern Web Development